 Hold down the Shift key, and click and drag the edge of the slide bar to start selecting a new region from that point.

-To move or adjust the timescale of a selected region, do any of the following:
+To move or adjust the timescale of a selected region, you can:

 - On the overview timeline, click and drag the edge of the slide bar to resize the selected region.